jhogan/core/STYLE.md

 valuable resources.

 For inspiration on creating abbreviations, it is useful to look at the way other technologies abbreviate things.
-The standard UNIX command `ls` inspired the abbreviations for "list".
+For example, the standard UNIX command `ls` inspired the abbreviations for "list" used above.

 ### Tags
 \#naming #variables